MikeSpreitzer/kubestellar-helm/README.md

 to be used for the deployment of the chart.

-For convenience, a new local Kind cluster that satisfies the requirements for KubeStellar setup and that can be used to exercises the [examples](./examples.md) can be created with the following command:
+For convenience, a new local Kind cluster that satisfies the requirements for KubeStellar setup and that can be used for exercises in these [examples](https://docs.kubestellar.io/release-0.23.0/direct/examples/) can be created with the following command:

 ```shell
 bash <(curl -s https://raw.githubusercontent.com/kubestellar/kubestellar/v${KUBESTELLAR_VERSION}/scripts/create-kind-cluster-with-SSL-passthrough.sh) --name kubeflex --port 9443